China is the largest media market in the world, and has the world's largest online population.

 Beijing tries to limit access to foreign news by restricting rebroadcasting and the use of satellite receivers, by jamming shortwave broadcasts, including those of the BBC, and by blocking websites.
-Ordinary readers have no access to foreign newspapers.

 Fears that the media in Hong Kong would lose their independence when the territory reverted to Chinese control in 1997 have generally not been borne out.
 Hong Kong still has editorially-dynamic media, but worries about interference remain.